biowdl/gatk-preprocess/docs/index.md

 This workflow performs preprocessing steps required for variantcalling based on the
 [GATK Best Practices](https://software.broadinstitute.org/gatk/best-practices/).
 This workflow can be used for both DNA data and RNA-seq data.
+It recalibrates a BAM file and optionally splits spliced reads.

 This workflow is part of [BioWDL](https://biowdl.github.io/) developed by the SASC team at [Leiden University Medical Center](https://www.lumc.nl/).